The Pharmacy Care section is a sponsored resource, however, the sponsor has no influence over the content, which is editorially independent.

 Vaccination

 Epidemics of whooping cough occur about every 3 to 5 years.
-The Immunise Australia program includes a pertussis (whooping cough) vaccine, which is vital for protection from the disease.
-This vaccine is combined with diphtheria and tetanus vaccines and given at 2, 4 and 6 months of age, and a booster is given at 4 years old.
+The National Immunisation Program (NIP) includes a pertussis (whooping cough) vaccine, which is vital for protection from the disease.
+This whooping cough vaccine is given at 2, 4 and 6 months of age (combined with diphtheria, tetanus, hepatitis B, polio and Haemophilus influenzae type b (Hib) vaccines), at 18 months (with diphtheria and tetanus) and then a booster at 4 years old (with diphtheria, tetanus and polio).
 Children who have been vaccinated can still get whooping cough but it will usually be much milder than for a child who has not been vaccinated.
-A booster vaccination is recommended at 15 to 17 years of age, though this is not government funded.
+A booster vaccination is recommended at 11-13 years of age.

 Unvaccinated children are much more likely to develop complications if they do get whooping cough.
 A severe case of whooping cough or pneumonia can sometimes be fatal, especially in babies under 6 months old.
 There are very few known reasons why a child should not have the vaccine.